-The applicant submitted a traffic impact study dated (as revised) January 18, 2023.
+The applicant has submitted a traffic impact study dated (as revised) January 18, 2023 at the request of the staff.
 This study is used as the basis for a determination of adequacy.

 The subject property is located within Transportation Service Area 2, as defined in Plan 2035.
 As such, the subject property is evaluated according to the following standards: